Mausoleum at Halicarnassus: Discovery and excavation

 In the 19th century, a British consul obtained several of the statues from Bodrum Castle; these now reside in the British Museum.
 In 1852, the British Museum sent the archaeologist Charles Thomas Newton to search for more remains of the Mausoleum.
 He had a difficult job.
 He did not know the exact location of the tomb, and the cost of buying up all the small parcels of land in the area to look for it would have been astronomical.
 Instead, Newton studied the accounts of ancient writers like Pliny to obtain the approximate size and location of the memorial, then bought a plot of land in the most likely location.
 Digging down, Newton explored the surrounding area through tunnels he dug under the surrounding plots.
 He was able to locate some walls, a staircase, and finally three of the corners of the foundation.
 With this knowledge, Newton was able to determine which plots of land he needed to buy.

 Newton then excavated the site and found sections of the reliefs that decorated the wall of the building and portions of the stepped roof.
 Also discovered was a broken stone chariot wheel some 2 m in diameter, which came from the sculpture on the Mausoleum's roof.
 Finally, he found the statues of Mausolus and Artemisia that had stood at the pinnacle of the building.
 In October 1857, Newton carried blocks of marble from this site by HMS Supply and landed them in Malta.
 These blocks were used for the construction of a new dock in Malta for the Royal Navy.
-Today this dock is known at Dock No. 1 in Cospicua, but the building blocks are hidden from view, submerged in Dockyard Creek in the Grand Harbour.
+Today this dock is known as Dock No. 1 in Cospicua, but the building blocks are hidden from view, submerged in Dockyard Creek in the Grand Harbour.